Iceberg tables¶

 File formats

-Parquet files that use the unsigned integer logical type are not supported.
+Parquet files that use the unsigned integer logical type aren’t supported.

 External volumes

-You must access the cloud storage locations in external volumes using direct credentials.
-Storage integrations are not supported.
+You can’t access the cloud storage locations in external volumes using a storage integration.

-The trust relationship must be configured separately for each external volume that you create.
+You must configure a separate trust relationship for each external volume that you create.

 Metadata files

-The metadata files do not identify the most recent snapshot of an Iceberg table.
+The metadata files don’t identify the most recent snapshot of an Iceberg table.

 Clustering support depends on the type of Iceberg table.